mnguye95/personal-blog/src/posts/local-seo-guide.md

 ```
 <br>

-## 4. Add Business to Local Directories
+## 4. Add Your Business to Local Directories

-Also known as local citations, this allows Google to further validate the business address as our local location.
+Also known as local citations, this will further validate your business address as your local location.

 It's crucial that we keep our NAP, or **_Name, Address, Phone_**, consistent.

-Here are a few local directories you can add our business to:
+Here are some local directories you can add your business to:

 ```
 yelp.com